ethereum/staking-launchpad/README.md

 # Ethereum 2.0 Launchpad

-The Launchpad is the Ethereum Foundation's official way to deposit your Eth for Etheruem 2.0
+The Launchpad is the Ethereum Foundation's official way to deposit your Eth for Ethereum 2.0

   - **Status**:  This Launchpad is in active development for testnet